Summer interns investigated methods to improve immunotherapy, tailor survivorship programs, and target cancer cells using antibiotics.

 Before arriving at the NOB, Reinhart received her bachelor’s and master’s in occupational therapy from D’Youville University.
 She’s currently enrolled in the master of public health degree program at Yale University, with a focus on chronic disease epidemiology.
 As a member of the Patient Outcomes Program this summer, she performed analyses on data from the NOB’s ongoing Natural History Study under the supervision of Deputy Chief Terri Armstrong, Ph.D., and Mathematical Statistician Elizabeth Vera.

-Central nervous system tumors can occur in individuals of all ages, but symptom burden and general health status vary between young and older adults.
-Reinhart explored these differences to see if some age groups would benefit from tailored survivorship programs that meet their unique sociodemographic characteristics and clinical needs.
+Central nervous system tumors can occur in people of all ages, but symptom burden and general health status vary between young and older adults.
+Reinhart investigated whether some age groups would benefit from tailored survivorship programs that meet their unique sociodemographic characteristics and clinical needs.
 She found that young adults (age 18 to 39) were more likely to be single, have lower income, be employed, and have less education than those above age 40.
 She also deduced that young adults may be more amenable to lifestyle approaches and require targeted supportive care programs.

 “I have always been passionate about completing cancer survivorship research,” Reinhart says.
 “Although my experience this summer did not change my career trajectory, it reinforced my desire to make a difference through completing survivorship research.
 My favorite part about working at the NOB this summer has been having the chance to learn from amazing mentors and attend various educational meetings and seminars.”